 Apply a wood preservative

-Applying a wood preservative to your shed, specifically one that is water-based, can significantly extend its lifespan if it hasn’t been treated yet.
-Before staining the shed, it’s important to check the label to ensure the product is a preservative, especially if you prefer to maintain the shed’s natural appearance.
+Applying a wood preservative to your shed, specifically a water-based solution, can significantly extend its lifespan if it hasn’t been treated yet.
+Before staining the shed, it’s important to check the label to ensure the product contains a preservative, especially if you prefer to maintain the shed’s natural appearance.

-We recommend that you do that during a dry day to prevent the wet coating from washing away.
+We recommend doing that during a dry day to prevent the wet coating from washing away.

 Add a fresh coat of paint